cochranfilms/cochran-job-listings/README.md

    cd cochran-films-job-system
    ```

-2. **Configure Google Sheets**
+2. **Configure JSON Data Source**
-   - Create a Google Sheet with the required columns
+   - Create a `jobs-data.json` file with the required structure
-   - Set sharing permissions to "Anyone with link can view"
+   - Ensure all job entries have the required fields
-   - Update the `SHEET_ID` in `Job-Listings.html`
+   - Set status to "Active" for visible jobs

 3. **Configure Google Forms**
    - Create a Google Form for job applications